 (b) whether owed alone or jointly or jointly and severally with any other person;

-“right” means any right, power, privilege or immunity whether actual, contingent or prospective, but does not include any privilege or immunity enjoyed as an agent of the Crown except in so far as it relates to anything done or omitted to be done before the transfer time;
+right means any right, power, privilege or immunity whether actual, contingent or prospective, but does not include any privilege or immunity enjoyed as an agent of the Crown except in so far as it relates to anything done or omitted to be done before the transfer time;

-“transfer order” means an order under section 15, as amended under that section or corrected under section 21 if applicable;
+transfer order means an order under section 15, as amended under that section or corrected under section 21 if applicable;

-“transfer time” means the transfer time specified in a transfer order.
+transfer time means the transfer time specified in a transfer order.

 15. Minister may make transfer orders